xinhuang/xinhuang.github.com/data/posts/2015-02-08-clang-tutorial-the-ast-matcher.md

-"title": "Clang Tutorial: The AST Matcher"
-"category" : "Clang"
-"tagline": "using AST matcher to find pass-by-value std::vector parameters" "tags" : ["C++", "HowTo"]
+title = "Clang Tutorial: The AST Matcher" category = "Clang" description = "using AST matcher to find pass-by-value std::vector parameters" tags = ["C++", "HowTo"] layout = "post"
-"layout": "post"
 ---

 In [previous post] we have learned about Clang abstract syntax tree (AST) and made a simple Clang tool that will print all the